Online Tool Center

 What Are Garment Barcode Labels?

 Garment barcode labels refer to the adhesive stickers applied to clothing tags or external packaging, as well as sewn-in labels and care labels on clothing.
-As a unique identifier for garments, garment barcodes are often designed along with other garment information and printed on these tags and labels.

 When printing these barcode labels, it is essential to ensure that the text is clear and the barcode is readable.

-Types of Barcodes Used in Garments
+Types of Garment Barcodes in Clothing and Apparel

 ● UPC (Universal Product Code)